 This course is not open to International, Channel Islands and Isle of Man students.

-**Please note that the tuition fee is subject to annual increase.
+*Please note that tuition fees are subject to annual increase.

 +44 (0)23 9284 5204

 - Planning, Assessing and Evaluating Teaching and Learning Programmes: this unit encourages you to understand how to organise and plan your teaching and learning sessions and use different assessment methods, as well as start developing your own personal and professional skills.